bduncan137/uwosh.oie.policy/README.rst

 for study abroad programs and applications.

-Once you have your python 3.7.8 or 3.7.9 environment set up, using `python3 -m venv env` for example, install requirements with `env/bin/pip install -r requiments.txt` and then run the buildout with `env/bin/buildout`.
+Once you have your python 3.7.8 or 3.7.9 environment set up, using `python3 -m venv env` for example, install requirements with `env/bin/pip install -r requirements.txt` and then run the buildout with `env/bin/buildout`.

 Once this is complete you can start Plone with the UWO addons using `env/bin/instance fg`, then